lambdaprime/jeval/src/resources/README.md

   If expr is false throw RuntimeException

+- assertTrue(expr: boolean, message: String)

+  If expr is false throw RuntimeException with message

 - findMatches(regexp: String, str: String): Stream<String>

   Search string for substrings which satisfy the regexp and return them in a stream